byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 		- Property evaluation is not the expensive part of a radiation calculation.
 Solving the RTE is the expensive part.
         - I wouldn’t characterize the property evaluation as particularly complex in comparison with other aspects of combustion simulations (kinetics, thermodynamics, transport properties).

-    1. At the end of the first paragraph, the authors seem to imply that RadLib will solve the challenges of radiation modeling.
+    2. At the end of the first paragraph, the authors seem to imply that RadLib will solve the challenges of radiation modeling.
 Again, it is the RTE solver, not the property evaluation, that is the largest time-sink in terms of computer and human resources.

-    1. These kinds of statements persist throughout the second paragraph as well.
+    3. These kinds of statements persist throughout the second paragraph as well.
 There are limitations in RadLib such as lack of scattering treatment for particle-laden flows, inability to include more species, lack of any line-by-line capabilities, etc. The library checks a few useful boxes, but the verbiage here seems to take more credit than the authors may be due.

 3. Section 5 claims that “RadLib’s modular framework is designed to easily accommodate new models as well,” which is a bit of an overstatement.
 See comments below w.r.t. assumptions on species considered, hard-coded polynomial coefficients, etc. all of which reduce extensibility.

 	**In order to avoid subjective language, this sentence has been revised as follows: "RadLib's modular framework can also accomodate new models, . . .".
 Specific extensibility issues are addressed below with their respective reviewer comments.**

-4.There are several minor issues that need to be addressed:
+4. There are several minor issues that need to be addressed:
 	1. Abstract: “well-written” is subjective and should be removed.

 		**The offending sentence (actually located in the "Solution method" section of the Program Summary) has been revised to eliminate subjective language.**

-	2.Introduction: second sentence: “Combustion simulations…” is a run-on sentence.
+	2. Introduction: second sentence: “Combustion simulations…” is a run-on sentence.

 		**Technically, no, this is not a run-on sentence, but its structure is awkward and inhibits readability.
 It has been revised to the following: "For example, combustion simulations are often complicated by the need for accurate radiation modeling, which can be difficult to implement and computationally expensive relative to overall simulation cost."**

     3. Page 10: “[INSERT RUNTIME COMPARISONS HERE]”

 		**This was a placeholder that should not have been included in the document.
 It has been removed.**

 	4. Section 7 heading: “Interes”

 		**Fixed section heading.
 Now correctly reads "Declaration of Competing Interests".**

 ### Software deficiencies & suggestions: